 Lori Grier was at the Joplin police station to report that her truck had been stolen.
 She said she went back to her destroyed house on Tuesday morning and insisted her truck was there when she left.
 Now it's gone.

-"An act of God you can't control, but then to have somebody who is low enough — scum — come in an victimize us," she said, her voice barely containing her anger.
-"Some people lost family members, and for somebody to just coming in and take stuff, I mean, that's just wrong."
+"An act of God you can't control, but then to have somebody who is low enough — scum — come in and victimize us," she said, her voice barely containing her anger.
+"Some people lost family members, and for somebody to just [come in] and take stuff, I mean, that's just wrong."

 As of midday Thursday, Joplin police had arrested 16 people for looting and burglary and four for assault since the tornado hit.
 But they said crime has been relatively limited.
 There are hundreds of officers from four states patrolling the area as well as National Guard troops who have imposed a 9 p.m. curfew.